rspamd/rspamd/doc/markdown/architecture/index.md

-# rspamd architecture
+# Rspamd architecture

 ## Introduction

-rspamd is a universal spam filtering system based on an event-driven processing model, which means that rspamd is not intended to block anywhere in the code.
-To process messages rspamd uses a set of `rules`.
+rspamd is a universal spam filtering system based on an event-driven processing model, which means that Rspamd is not intended to block anywhere in the code.
+To process messages Rspamd uses a set of `rules`.
 Each `rule` is a symbolic name associated with a message property.
 For example, we can define the following rules:

 - `SPF_ALLOW` - means that a message is validated by SPF;
 - `BAYES_SPAM` - means that a message is statistically considered as spam;